-- IT Technology Platforms – technologies that all applications are built on.
+- IT Technology Platforms – vendor technologies that all applications are built on.

 Business Environment Applications:

-The Business Environment include two categories; Business Applications and Shared Services Platforms.
+The Business Environment includes two categories; Business Applications and Shared Services Platforms.

 Business Applications represent the end-user interfaces that deliver the business functions or support business processes and have four primary categories.

 - Products are IT applications or services that are sold for revenue generation such as SaaS offerings.
 This may or may not be relevant to your organization.